June 2026 : Healing Happens at the Speed of Relationship

 Our bodies can become like storage containers for offline, disowned parts of our lived experience.

-Often emotional pain that cannot be held in our relational web in real time becomes the driver of deep brain stress and eventually leads to physical pain or illness.
+These emotional pains that cannot be held in our relational web in real time become the drivers of deep brain stress.
+As they accumulate, they lead to physical pain or illness.

-This is because emotional memory and processing happen in the [amygdala & limbic system] brain structures that also assess and respond to threat and then signal for survival or thriving functioning in all of our body systems - digestion, respiration, cardiovascular, endocrine, integumentary (skin)....
+This is because emotional memory and processing happen in the [amygdala & limbic system] brain structures that also assess and respond to threat.
+Those centers then signal for survival or thriving functioning in all of our body systems - digestion, respiration, cardiovascular, immune, endocrine, integumentary (skin)....

-It has been on hold until a time when there is more capacity in us, the environment, our relational web to receive and include it’s communication.
+The wisdom of the postponing is to put the danger communication on hold.
+Our body wisdom is waiting until a time when there is more capacity in us, the environment, our relational web to receive and include it’s communication - a time when the receiving of that communication might actually serve it’s life enriching purpose.

-This is a life serving message, asking ‘Can you be with me now?’
+This message is sensing, ‘Can you be with me now?’

 ‘Is it safe to let down, to be here now?’

-What is driving the symptoms needs to feel:
+when what is driving the symptoms really needs to feel:

 ‘Yes, I’m here.
 I see you, I feel you, I can be with you.
 It is safe to be here now, to feel now.’